kachniss/quotes-on-dev/README.md

 # Project 5 Quotes on Dev

-This is a project containing custom wordpress template for a website of Quotes on Dev displaying random quotes about Web Develompent and Programming.
+This is a project containing custom WordPress template for a website Quotes on Dev which displays random quotes about Web Develompent and Programming.

 It contains archive of all added quotes - authors, categories and tags.
-Logged users can add quotes using WP API.
+Logged in users can add quotes using WP API.

 Project 5 for RED Academy Web Development course 2018.